bevyengine/bevy-website/content/learn/book/game-logic/async-tasks/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: motivate why you may want to do things asynchronously
+* Motivate why you may want to do things asynchronously

-TODO: refresh on async, point to other resources
+* Refresh on async, point to other resources

-TODO: explain how bevy_tasks works
+* Explain how bevy_tasks works

-TODO: demonstrate how to use async tasks
+* Demonstrate how to use async tasks
+{% end %}